Accessibility Fundamentals Overview

 - Essential Components of Web Accessibility

-- Shows how web accessibility depends on several components of web development and interaction working together and shows the relationship between the WAI guidelines: Web Content Accessibility Guidelines (WCAG), Authoring Tool Accessibility Guidelines (ATAG), and User Agent Accessibility Guidelines (UAAG).
+- Shows how web accessibility depends on several components of web development and interaction working together and shows the relationship between the WAI guidelines and other standards.

 - Accessibility Principles